 6) You Should Avoid All Dairy Products

-Eating too much protein can actually have negative health consequences, including weight gain and increased risk of heart disease.
-Instead, focus on consuming a variety of healthy protein sources, such as lean meats, eggs, nuts, and legumes.
-Also, remember that fruits, vegetables, and whole grains are all important sources of nutrition and should be included in your diet.
+Eating too much protein can have serious adverse health implications, including weight gain and an increased risk of heart disease.
+Instead, aim to include various sources of healthy proteins in your diet – lean meats, eggs, nuts, and legumes among them – while remembering to add fruits, vegetables and whole grains as sources of nourishment to your daily meal plans.

 Conclusion

-When it comes to healthy eating, there are many myths and misconceptions that can affect our nutritional choices.
-Some common myths include that healthy eating is expensive, time-consuming, boring, restrictive and hard to maintain.
+When it comes to healthy eating, there are numerous myths and misunderstandings which may hinder our nutritional decisions.
+Such misperceptions include thinking healthy eating is expensive, time consuming, restrictive and difficult to maintain.

-However, these myths can be debunked by understanding that healthy eating can be affordable, quick and easy to prepare, exciting and flexible.
-Additionally, healthy eating doesn’t have to be all or nothing; small, sustainable changes can result in meaningful improvements in health.
-In conclusion, healthy eating is achievable and should be a priority to help support a healthy lifestyle.
+However, these myths can be dispelled by understanding that healthy eating can be affordable, fast and simple to prepare, enjoyable and flexible.
+Furthermore, healthy eating doesn’t need to be all or nothing; small steps towards sustainable improvements in health may yield meaningful improvements over time.
+In conclusion, healthy eating should be prioritized to support a healthier lifestyle.

 Also Read:- Top 10 Superfoods High In Magnesium